Restorative Engagement program

 Restorative practitioners

 Restorative practitioners are DND public service employees.
-They do not have a Duty to Report and are independent from the CAF chain of command.
+They are independent from the CAF chain of command.

 Working with Defence representatives

-Two restorative practitioners are assigned to guide each cohort of Defence representatives through their participation, including facilitating reflection, dialogue, learning, understanding, skills building, preparation, and planning for action.
-They facilitate processes to identify lessons learned about sexual misconduct, the RE program, and solutions for change, and build capacity for Defence representatives to know and do better after they complete their participation in the program.
+Restorative practitioners are assigned to facilitate each cohort of Defence representatives.
+They facilitate reflection, dialogue, learning, understanding, skills building, preparation, and planning for action.
+These cohort activities enable Defence representatives to identify lessons learned about sexual misconduct, develop restorative leadership skills, and build capacity for change.

 Working with class members